wetryingtodorock/getblock-docs/en/rpc-service/op/json-rpc/optimism_eth_protocolVersion.md

 ---
-title: optimism:eth_protocolVersion \[POST\]
+title: optimism:eth_protocolVersion - Optimism
-description: Returns the current ethereum protocol version.
+description: Example code for the optimism:eth_protocolVersion json-rpc method. Сomplete guide on how to use optimism:eth_protocolVersion json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters